Save to shopping list

 In the Opera browser:

-(1) in the address bar click on the padlock icon on the left, (2) go to the "Cookies" tab.
+(1) in the address bar, click the padlock icon on the left, (2) go to the "Cookies" tab.

 In the Safari browser:

-Irrespective of the browser, using the tools available, for example, at: https://www.cookiemetrix.com/ or: https://www.cookie-checker.com/
+Regardless of the browser, you can also use tools available, for example, at https://www.cookiemetrix.com/ or https://www.cookie-checker.com/

-7.5.
-By default, most web browsers available on the market accept the storage of Cookies.
-You can determine the conditions for the use of Cookies by means of the settings of your own Internet browser.
-This means that you can, for example, partially restrict (e.g. temporarily) or completely disable the storage of cookies - in the latter case, however, this may affect some of the functionality of the Online Store (for example, it may not be possible to follow the path of the Order through the Order Form due to failure to remember the Products in the shopping cart during the subsequent steps of submitting the Order).
+7.5 By default, most web browsers available on the market accept the storing of Cookies.
+Everyone has the option to define the conditions for the use of Cookies using the settings of his/her own Internet browser.
+This means that you can, for example, partially restrict (e.g. temporarily) or completely disable the option of saving Cookies – in the latter case, however, this may affect some functionalities of the Online Shop (for example, it may be impossible to proceed through the Order path via the Order Form due to not remembering the Products in the basket at subsequent steps of placing the Order).

-7.6.
-Browser settings concerning Cookies are important from the point of view of consent for the use of Cookies by our Online Shop - in accordance with the law, such consent may also be expressed through your Internet browser settings.
-Detailed information about changing the settings for cookies and their independent deletion in the most popular web browsers is available in the help section of your web browser and on the following pages (just click on the link):
+7.6 The settings of your Internet browser regarding Cookies are important from the point of view of your consent to use Cookies by our Online Shop – according to the regulations, such consent can also be expressed through your browser settings.
+Detailed information on changing settings concerning Cookies and their independent deletion in the most popular Internet browsers can be found in the help section of your Internet browser and on the following pages (just click the link):

 7.7. in the Chrome browser

 7.13 The Administrator may use Google Analytics and Universal Analytics services provided by Google Ireland Limited (Gordon House, Barrow Street, Dublin 4, Ireland).
-These services help the Administrator keep statistics and analyse the traffic in the Internet Shop.
-The collected data are processed by the above services to generate statistics which help administer the Internet Shop and analyse the traffic in the Internet Shop.
-These data are of collective character.
-When using the above services in the Internet Shop, the Administrator collects data such as sources and medium of obtaining visitors to the Internet Shop and their behaviour on the website of the Internet Shop, information on the devices and browsers from which they visit the page, IP and domain, geographical data and demographic data (age, gender) and interests.
+These services help the Administrator keep statistics and analyze traffic in the Online Shop.
+The data collected within these services are used to generate statistics helpful in administering the Online Shop and analyzing traffic in the Online Shop.
+These data are aggregated.
+By using these services in the Online Shop, the Administrator collects data such as the sources and medium of acquisition of visitors to the Online Shop, and how visitors behave on the Online Shop website, information on devices and browsers used to visit the website, IP and domain, geographic and demographic data (age, gender), and interests.

-7.14.
-It is possible to block in an easy way a given person's access to Google Analytics information about his/her activity on the website of the Internet Shop - for this purpose, you can, for example, install a browser add-on provided by Google Ireland Ltd. available here: https://tools.google.com/dlpage/gaoptout?hl=pl.
+7.14 It is possible to block in an easy way the sharing with Google Analytics of information about a person's activity on the Online Shop website – for this purpose, for example, you can install a browser add-on provided by Google Ireland Ltd. available here: https://tools.google.com/dlpage/gaoptout?hl=pl.

 8. FINAL PROVISIONS

-8.1 The Internet Shop can contain links to other websites.
-The Administrator encourages the Customer, after navigating to other websites, to read the privacy policy established there.
-This privacy policy applies only to the Administrator's Internet Shop.
+8.1 The Online Shop may contain links to other websites.
+The Administrator encourages you, after going to other websites, to read the privacy policy established there.
+This Privacy Policy applies only to the Administrator's Online Shop.